prototypeanugrah/DocuSage-AI/README.md

-# IntelliPDF Agent
+# DocuSageAI Agent

 This repository contains a project that leverages modern AI techniques to automate and enhance workflows for processing PDF documents.
 It is designed to extract insights, summarize content, and assist in various document-driven tasks.

-## What is the IntelliPDF Agent?
+## What is the DocuSageAI Agent?

-The IntelliPDF Agent is a tool that helps users interact with PDF documents using artificial intelligence.
+The DocuSageAI Agent is a tool that helps users interact with PDF documents using artificial intelligence.
 It automates tasks such as extracting text, summarizing content, answering questions, and streamlining document-related workflows.
 Whether you're dealing with research papers, financial reports, or any other kind of PDF, this tool aims to provide valuable insights quickly.

 ## Tech Stack & Modern AI Techniques